 Subsection

-Adding terminal feedback to geospatial batch CLIs turns opaque multi-minute raster runs into observable, debuggable pipelines — this page is part of the CLI Architecture & Design Patterns guide.
+Adding terminal feedback to geospatial batch CLIs turns opaque multi-minute raster runs into observable, debuggable pipelines, and it builds on the wider CLI Architecture & Design Patterns guide.

 Prerequisites